Chifley government: Background

-When Labor Prime Minister John Curtin died towards the end of the Second World War in July 1945, Frank Forde served as Prime Minister from 6–13 July, before the party elected Ben Chifley as Curtin's successor.
+A week after Labor Prime Minister John Curtin died on the eve of victory in the Second World War in July 1945, the party elected Ben Chifley as Curtin's successor.

 In office

 Following his 1945 election as leader of the Australian Labor Party after the death of John Curtin, Chifley, a former railway engine driver, became Australia's 16th Prime Minister on 13 July 1945.
 The Second World War ended with the defeat of Japan in the Pacific just four weeks later.
 Chifley served as Prime Minister and Treasurer.
 To combat inflationary pressures, he proposed a continuation of wartime price and import controls, and rationing of scarce commodities.

+In August 1945, only two days after the end of World War II, the Australian parliament passed the Australian National Airways Bill, which set up the Australian National Airways Commission (ANAC) and charged it with the task of reconstructing the nation's air transport industry.
+In keeping with the Labor government's socialist leanings, the bill declared that licences of private operators would lapse for those routes that were adequately serviced by the national carrier.
+From this time on, it seemed, air transport in Australia would be a government monopoly.
+However, a legal challenge (Australian National Airways Pty Ltd v Commonwealth), backed by the Liberal opposition and business interests generally, was successful and in December 1945, the High Court ruled that the Commonwealth did not have the power to prevent the issue of airline licences to private companies.
+The government could set up an airline if it wished, but it could not legislate a monopoly.
+Much of the press objected strongly to the setting up of a public airline network, seeing it as a form of socialisation by stealth.

+The bill was suitably amended to remove the monopoly provisions, and ANAC came into existence in February 1946.
+ANAC formed Trans Australia Airlines (TAA) in 1946, and nationalised Qantas in 1947.

 Chifley went on to win the 1946 election.
 Labor won 43 House of Representatives seats, with 15 won by the newly formed Liberal Party of Australia led by Robert Menzies, and 11 by their coalition partner, the Country Party (a further 4 seats went to splinter parties).
 In the Senate, Labor won 16 seats and the Liberal–Country Party coalition won 3 seats.